droidconKE/chai/docs/tech/findings.md

 Severity legend: **High** (broken or misleading), **Medium** (should fix before release), **Low** (polish).

+## Resolution status

+A fix pass in June 2026 closed the low-risk findings.
+Resolved since this audit was written:

+- `ChaiColors` is now wired into `MaterialTheme`, and the buttons read the palette directly.
+The "palette is decorative" and "`CPrimaryButton` has no container color" findings no longer hold.
+- The dead `Space5` / `Space30` statements are real `Spacer`s now, both in `CButtons.kt` and the demo screen.
+- The buttons demo screen renders the actual components instead of a lone text label.
+- Typography uses `staticCompositionLocalOf`, matching the colors token.
+- The ignored `kotlinCompilerExtensionVersion` is gone from both Android modules.
+- The duplicate copyright header in the lint build script is removed.
+- `CInputFiels.kt` is renamed to `CInputFields.kt` (the file is still a stub; see backlog).
+- `tools/setup.sh` has a working curl line, the broken `gradle/init.gradle.kts` spotless references are removed from the Makefile and pre-push, and `todo.yml` now watches `develop`.
+- README typos and the bogus "chaidemop" link are fixed.

+Still open, with detail in [`backlog.md`](./backlog.md): the lint detectors, the remaining stub components, real tests, the full dependency pass, convention plugins, the Java 8 target, the empty docs, edge-to-edge status bar, the multiplatform plugin, and the `ChaiSteal` rename.

+A few items in the original audit no longer apply to the current tree: the manifests carry no `package=` attribute, and the README links to `docs/chaiArchitecture.md`, `docs/atoms.md`, and `docs/components.md` all resolve to real files.

 ## Architecture and design-system correctness

 **The custom `ChaiColors` palette is defined but barely used.
 (High)**